blueag8/Photography_Website/README.md

 [gitpod.io](https://gitpod.io/workspaces/)

 1. create a virtual environment.
 I acheived this via the CLI by typing "virtualenv -p python3 [name of your virtual env]"
+2. I chose to create an env.py file and ensured that is was not published to the public repository by using gitignore.
+This command was "env.py > .gitignore"
-2. activate the virtual env use "source bin/activate"
+3. activate the virtual env use "source bin/activate"
-3. Once inside the activated virtualenv install django.
+4. Once inside the activated virtualenv install django.
 You may need to use the command "cd .. " to ensure you are in the root directory then use the command "pip3 install django ==1.11.24".
 If using gitpod I found that if in the virtualenv the "pip3" install [command] didn't work, and using the "easy_install"[command] worked.
-4. Create new project by running command "django-admin startproject [project_name] . " (the . is used to ensure you are in the root directory).
+5. Create new project by running command "django-admin startproject [project_name] . " (the . is used to ensure you are in the root directory).
-5. Next run the command "python3 manage.py migrate" this will initialise the application and create a default database.
+6. Next run the command "python3 manage.py migrate" this will initialise the application and create a default database.
-6. CLI installation commands
+7. CLI installation commands
 pip3 install django-bootstrap-modal-forms
 pip3 install django-forms-bootstrap
 pip3 install pillow
 pip3 install stripe
-7. If deploying to Heroku you will need a requirements.txt file so use the command: pip3 freeze > requirements.txt
+8. If deploying to Heroku you will need a requirements.txt file so use the command: pip3 freeze > requirements.txt
-8. For stripe access you will need to obtain a both a publishable key and a Secret Key which will be stored in and environment variable.
+9. For stripe access you will need to obtain a both a publishable key and a Secret Key which will be stored in and environment variable.

-I chose to create an env.py file and ensured that is was not published to the public repository by using gitignore.

-This command was "env.py > .gitignore"